Jienniers/PaperPulseBot-DiscordBot/Readme.md

 ### ✅ In Development

-- `startpaper` slash command: Initiates a paper session with an embed + button interaction
-- Auto-generates a new channel under a specific category for the paper
-- Timer support (with setTimeout) for sending reminders when paper time is up

 ### ⏳ Planned

 - Awarding marks to candidates
 - Verify the candidates if they did not cheat during the session
-- Upload the paper pdf or images through the bot to the examiner
 - View the profile of candidates and examiner

 > ℹ️ **Note:** Planned features will be updated as per development needs.